razetime/ngn-k-tutorial/pt5.md

 0 1 2 3 4 5
 ```

 ## Other looping adverbs

 The following are some of the more specialized looping adverbs in K which don't exactly fit in the previous two categories.

+Let's start with *converge*:

 ```
  {1_x}/1 2 3 4 / Drop the first element till the array no longer changes.
 !0
 ```

+Converge applies a verb to a value till the value no longer changes, and it's also called *fixpoint* due to that reason.

 ---